Telstra prevails in ‘metadata’ case

 The data he sought included some that is currently available, warrant-free, to authorised crime fighting bodies under the government’s data retention regime (prior to the data retention regime, it was accessible warrant-free to an even wider range of organisations; since the regime came into effect in October 2015, some data in Grubb’s request requires a warrant to access).

-Grubb sought access to of a range of data including cell tower logs, inbound call and text details, the duration of mobile data sessions and phone calls, and the URLs of websites he visited.
+Grubb sought access to data including cell tower logs, inbound call and text details, the duration of mobile data sessions and phone calls, and the URLs of websites he visited.

 In July 2013 Telstra told the then-journalist that he would be able to access details of outbound mobile phone calls and the length of data sessions via its online billing portal.
 However, it said it would not provide Grubb with the other data he sought unless he filed a subpoena.